 By the end of 2020, 85% of customer interactions will be human to machine, with chatbots making up a large portion of those, according to Gartner research.

-Chatbots extend the overall support capability of the business.
-It becomes not only possible but economically wise to make the support desk available 24/7, which is easy to do with digital service agents.
-This increased availability endears the customer to the brand.
+Chatbots bolster the overall support capability of the business.
+Digital service agents allow business to make the support desk available 24/7.
+The increased availability increases customer loyalty to the brand.
 And chatbots respond instantly, so the customer isn't put on hold.

 Here are some ways in which AI-powered chatbots interact with customers: